 2) Now click on Caching tab and set cache level to “Standard”.

 And turn on the Always online feature.
 Now in case your server goes down, CloudFlare will serve your website’s static pages from the cache and your visitor will not get the error.

-3) Under "Page rules", I recommend you to create page rules for WordPress to increase security for your WordPress admin area.
+3) Under “Page rules”, I recommend you to CloudFlare WordPress page rules to increase security for your WordPress admin area.
 Refer to screenshot for better understanding.

 Click on “Create page rule” and under URL field add http://www.domain.com/wp-login.php* replace domain.com your own domain name.
 Now click on “Add a Settings”.
 Select security level and set it to high and click on “Save and Deploy”.

 Now again click on “Create page rule” and under URL field add http://www.domain.com/wp-admin/* replace domain.com with your own domain name.
 Now add the settings in the screenshot one by one and click on “Save and Deploy”.